 Coursework gives you exposure to practice and leading theories in user experience research, web design, and visual design fundamentals for documents and digital media.

-IIT TCID students come from a range of disciplinary backgrounds, including design, English, and library science, which makes for a vibrant community and classroom discussions informed by a variety of perspectives.
+Illinois Tech TCID students come from a range of disciplinary backgrounds, including design, English, and library science, which makes for a vibrant community and classroom discussions informed by a variety of perspectives.

 Program at a Glance

 TCID Core (15 hours)

 If you will be preparing for a career in industry, you are encouraged to take the project option.
 If your intention will be to continue on into a Ph.D. program, you would be encouraged to do a thesis.

 - User Experience Research and Evaluation

 - Technical Editing

 - Intercultural Communication

 - Verbal and Visual Communication